seimith/seimith.github.io/_posts/2016-08-05-Edit Github Author For Past Commits.md

 layout: post
 title:  Edit Github Author For Past Commits
 date:   2016-08-05 8:22:15 -0700
-categories: snippits
+categories: ["snippet"]
 ---

 So a while back I was working on a fun project on my new laptop.
 However, I totally forgot to set the Github username and email.
 This meant that all the authors on my commits were not recognized as me.

 Luckily, Github always has a solution.